 Mr T has shared the conversation he was having with the scammer and its clear they were coaching him on how to answer the bank's questions.
-To the extent that the scammer was arranging calls with Mr T to talk him through the process of answering the security questions and typing out responses for him to send.
+To the extent that the scammer was arranging calls with Mr T to talk him through the process of answering the security questions.